MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 # Thinking in DataKnots

-DataKnots is a Julia library for constructing computational pipelines.
+DataKnots is a Julia library for working with computational pipelines.
-DataKnots permit the encapsulation of data transformation logic so that they could be independently tested and reused in various contexts.

-This library is named after the type of data objects it manipulates, DataKnots.
 Each `DataKnot` is a container holding structured, often interrelated, vectorized data.
-DataKnots come with an in-memory column-oriented backend which can handle tabular data from a CSV file, hierarchical data from JSON or XML, or even interlinked RDF graphs.
-DataKnots could also be federated to handle external data sources such as SQL databases or GraphQL enabled websites.

-Computations on DataKnots are expressed using `Pipeline` expressions.
+Each `Pipeline` is a computation on data knots.
-Pipelines are constructed algebraically using pipeline primitives and combinators.
-Primitives represent relationships among data from a given data source.
-Combinators are components that encapsulate logic.
+Pipelines are assembled algebraically using pipeline primitives, which represent relationships among data, and combinators, which encapsulate logic.
-DataKnots provide a rich library of these pipeline components, and new ones could be coded in Julia.
-Importantly, any Julia function could be *lifted* to a pipeline component, providing easy and tight integration of Julia functions within DataKnot expressions.

 To start working with DataKnots, we import the package: